vtandon1204/ai-virtual-calculator/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the **MIT License**.
+See the [LICENSE](https://github.com/vtandon1204/ai-virtual-calculator/blob/main/LICENSE) file for more information.